vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Bryant, Kenneth E.

-1978 Poems of the Child-GoḍStructures and Strategies in the Poetry of S¯urdās.
+1978 Poems of the Child-God.
+Structures and Strategies in the Poetry of S¯urdās.
 Berkeley/Los Angeles/London.

 Buckee, Fiona